skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/29.png

-8. Now drop in your .cto file.
+8. Go to the directory where you saved the Github.
+Now drop in the .cto file.
 Click on Add once it has loaded.
 You will now do this for you .js and .acl files as well.

 .. image:: Images/30.png